Young people who want to deal with development, get your first work experience through the Junior Program.

 After concluding registrations all candidates are assessed against the criteria.
 All candidates are informed via e-mail whether they advance to the following stage or not: the written test.

 Candidates who meet all criteria, are invited by email to participate in a written test, where they'll be asked to show their printed invitation.

-This written test is organised by Selor in the month following the call (see also calendar).
+This written test is organised in Brussels by Selor in the month following the call (see also calendar).
 The exact date and place are mentioned in the letter of invitation.

 This test is a computer test that has to be done within a set timeframe.
 It consists of 3 parts: